ta-data-bcn/Project-Week-2-Barcelona/your-project/README.md

 You may access the database using the credentials below

 endpoint: barcelona-db.cyxhqbnhiohl.eu-west-3.rds.amazonaws.com

 username: guest

 password: ABCd1234

 ## Workflow
 The following steps were performed during the analysis of this project.
-1. Source raw data file.
+1. Locate a suitable raw data file.
 2. Import CSV file into Panda dataframe for initial analysis and review.
 [One column contained a trailling space which caused an issue]
 3. ERD created based on data available and analysis to be performed.
 x.
 Remove whitespace from column names and selected columns (accident identifier and street name).